enriquezm/tgtc/blog/projects/google-trends-visualizer-app.md

 Conclusion:

 - I technically did finish the application but there were a couple things I wasn't too happy about.
 For one, I would use an array to store the states of all "trends".
 The reason for this would be because there would be built in methods I could run that JS would provide.
+- Second, each component should have it's own timer.
+I did have this in mind at first, but never got to it.